 As much as it might pain you to hear about their views on immigration and general support of a White Australia renaissance, stay with me here.
 If you listen first up, it shows empathy.
 It means when we get to the later steps you’ve shown them a little respect first up, which will make navigating the rest of the conversation much easier.
 Without the initial listening said relative is likely to cause an absolute scene.

 Trying to understand them will be mind boggling at the very least, but put the unfathomable aside and try to see their main issues.
 Trump didn’t get disregarded for the sweeping awful things he said, instead it was tapping into pain points in forgotten communities.
-One Nation operates in a similarly grandiose manner, so isolate if it’s their immigration policy their all for or their handling of rural issues.
+One Nation operates in a similarly grandiose manner, whether it’s their immigration policy or their handling of rural issues.

 Once you’ve listened for at least a little bit, you’ve earned the right of reply.
 Propose an alternative to their closeted views, make them think.
 Asking questions is a good way to get them to realise their own missteps, rather than shouting, screaming, crying or violently correcting them.
 It may be the old adage that their against change or they could be blanket racists.